 Do you want to stay in a place where politicians have everything but your interest in mind?

 - Have businesses and investments in stable, low or no-tax countries.
 These are business havens.

 - Live like a tourist in countries that support your values.
 These are the lifetime havens or playgrounds.
-It’s always better to be a tourist cuz the police and government leave you alone.
+It’s always better to be a tourist where you live because the police and government leave you alone.

-The EKG theory: Enhance, Keep, Grow
+The EKG Theory: Enhance, Keep, Grow

-– Enhance your personal freedom:
+Enhance your personal freedom.

-b. get a second passport
+- Get a second passport

-c. host websites overseas
+- Host websites overseas

-– Keep more of your money
+Keep more of your money.

-a. personal tax reduction
+- Personal tax reduction

-b. offshore banking: protect your money and enjoy higher interest rates
+- Offshore banking: protect your money and enjoy higher interest rates

-c. corporate tax reduction
+- Corporate tax reduction

-– Grow your money
+Grow your money.

-b.
-Foreign real estate: get better RE deals
+- Foreign real estate: get better RE deals

-c.
-Foreign currencies: earn higher rates by holding foreign currencies
+- Foreign currencies: earn higher rates by holding foreign currencies

-Know why you invest into something.
+Know why you invest in something.

 Don’t develop companies in developed or emerging markets, go where the market has not emerged yet and you will have less competition and huge growth potential.

-How to get to know people: Hire a lawyer.
-Overpay them.
-Get them to introduce you to everyone else (RE agents, developers, government officials, etc).
+- Get him to introduce you to everyone else in the city (RE agents, developers, government officials, etc).

+Avoid the middle.
 Don’t say yes.
-Say hell yeah, or no.
+Say “hell yeah”, or “no”.

-Everyday you do nothing, there is a cost.
+Every day you do nothing, there is a cost.
 It is up to you to determine what that cost is.

 Uncertainty is where the magic happens.